NithaElizabeth/Behavioural-Architecture-and-Simulation/README.md

 This section explains how the states are decided.
 As illustrated in the state diagram below, there are three states : "sleep", "normal", "play".
 ![Untitled Document (1)](https://user-images.githubusercontent.com/47361086/98930126-a0e6cd80-24f5-11eb-8624-acb703c2cd10.png)

 The state "sleep" is the initial state.
-In the "sleep" , the robot returns to its home position and rests.From the "sleep" state the robot switches to the "normal" behaviour.In the "normal" behaviour the robot moves randomly at location within its constrainted envirionment.
-In the "normal" behaviour, the robot will be willing to listen to the verbal commands and all the verbal commands will be registered.
-From the state "normal", it can switch to either "sleep" or "play".In the "play", the robot initially moves to position where the operator (person) is and then follows the operators instruction and moves to the location pointed by the operator.
+In the "sleep" , the robot returns to its home position and rests.From the "sleep" state the robot switches to the "normal" behaviour after some time.In the "normal" behaviour the robot moves randomly at location within its constrainted envirionment.
+In the "normal" behaviour, the robot will be checking for the presence of a Green ball.The robot contains in movement in the world to some random positions until it detects a green ball in front of it.
+If the robot detects a green ball while being in the "normal" state, it switches its state to the next state, which is "play".
+The detections are done with the help of a camera unit mounted on top of its head.
+From the state "normal", it can switch to either "sleep" or "play".In the "play", the robot initially moves to position where the ball is and continue to track the movement of the ball until the ball is not visible again.If the movement of the ball is stopped, then the robot will shake its head by moving the head to right and left in 45 degrees and returning back to the center position.
+The robot will switch back to the "normal" state if it does not see the green ball for some time.
 ## Package and File List
 The file tree shows the various packages in this project.